nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         BUT the most BASIC and possible feature would be:
             FUZZY FINDING through the brain knowledge
-            Input: some questions -> vd: How to choose between A and B?
+            Input: some questions/query -> vd: How to choose between A and B?
-            Output: the search result of the page that relate to your knowledge
+            Output: the search result of the page that "relate" to that input

             -> GOOGLE SEARCH BUT THE RESULT ARE ONLY THE ONES YOU HAVE ALREADY KNOW :V (somewhere inside your virtual brain)

+    + Diary writing might be the KEY TO SCALE this platform, instead of strict markdown format know we have gpt model which can understand the content and do some processing on it

+        -> We can actually have a interconnected knowledge tree that people can share their mental status and health through diary writing
+        -> Matching people with the same brain ??

     ***TODO:
         -> may be do a few notes on how the diary format should be